A journey to the world's largest cave

 In 2008 while hunting for food he stumbled across the entrance again, and returned the following year with Howard and Deb Limbert from the BCRA.

-They began the exploration of the cave, and in 2010 determined it to be the largest ever discovered.
+They began the exploration of the cave, and in 2010 determined it to be the largest ever discovered in terms of the size of its cross-section.

 The news shook the caving world.